Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

-\begin{corollary} Assume that there are class many strong cardinals $\delta$ which are limits of $<\delta$-supercompact cardinals.
-The following are equivalent: \begin{enumerate} \item $\SPT$ is a dense subclass of $\UU^{\SSP,\SSP}$. \item $\UU_\delta$ is strongly presaturated for all strong cardinals $\delta$ which are limits of $<\delta$-supercompact cardinals. \end{enumerate} \end{corollary} \begin{proof} We just have to prove that~\ref{thm:eqMM+++-1} implies~\ref{thm:eqMM+++-2}.
-The other implication is trivial.
-So assume $\delta$ is a strong cardinal and pick $\QQ\in \UU_\delta$.
-By~\ref{thm:eqMM+++-1} we can find $\TT\leq\QQ$ in $\SPT$.
-Let $j:V\to M$ be elementary such that $\TT\in V_\gamma\subset M$ and $\gamma<j(\delta)$.
+\begin{corollary} Assume there are class many supercompact cardinals $\delta$ which are limit of $<\delta$-supercompact cardinals.
+The following are equivalent: \begin{enumerate} \item $\SPT$ is a dense subclass of $\UU^{\SSP}$ consisting of totally rigid posets. \item $\UU_\delta$ is strongly presaturated for all $\Sigma_2$-reflecting cardinals $\delta$ which are limit of $<\delta$-supercompact cardinals. \end{enumerate} \end{corollary}